AnnieSzeto/software-engineering-notes/architecture-patterns.md

 - If product won't need future scaling.
 Monolothic architecture keeps it simple and cost-effective
 - good choice for smaller programs that need to be quick and cheap.
 E.g. for start ups: Apps can be put together rapidly with little resources.

-## Variant: N-tier
+## Variant: N-tier (3-tier)

-3-tiers: Presentation/UI; Businesss Logic; Data
+Variation of a monolith but with more flexibility, separating the application into 3 individual parts: Presentation/UI; Businesss Logic; Database.

-Variation of a monolith but with more flexibility: deploy different tiers at different time scales, scale up diff tiers independently from other tiers
+Allows for deploying of different tiers at different time scales, can scale up different tiers independently from other tiers.

 ## Diagram